Marko Nikolić (football manager): Lokomotiv Moscow

 On 14 May 2020, the board of directors of Russian Premier League club Lokomotiv Moscow announced the signing of Nikolić, with contract beginning on 1 June 2020.
 The Russian league was suspended until that date due to the COVID-19 pandemic in Russia.
 He replaced Yuri Semin.
 In the 2020–21 season, Lokomotiv won the Russian Cup and qualified for the Europa League, also finishing in 3rd place in the league table.
 On 21 May 2021, Lokomotiv extended contract with Nikolić for three additional years.
 He left Lokomotiv by mutual consent on 5 October 2021.

 CSKA Moscow

 On 6 June 2024, Nikolić signed a two-season contract with CSKA Moscow in Russia.
 He was chosen Russian Premier League manager of the month for March 2025 and for April 2025.
 CSKA finished third in the 2024–25 Russian Premier League and won the 2024–25 Russian Cup.
 Nikolić resigned from CSKA on 9 June 2025.

 AEK Athens

 On 14 June 2025, Nikolić signed a two-year contract with Greek Super League club AEK Athens.
+On 8 June 2026, his contract was extended until 2029.